Social Media Crisis Management 101 for Businesses

 Here’s one of the good social media crisis examples: Starbucks

-The Starbucks incident in Philadelphia involving Donte Robinson and Rashon Nelson in April 2018.
+The Starbucks incident in Philadelphia involved Donte Robinson and Rashon Nelson in April 2018.

 starbucks crisis management example